ejwhite92/ejwhite92/README.md

 - 👯 I’m looking to collaborate on **anything, honestly.**

-- 🤝 I’m looking for help with **my life.**
+- 🤝 I’m looking for help with **purchasing a new toaster oven.**

 - ⚡ Fun fact **I performed stand-up in college.
-Wasn't terribly funny, but they kept letting me perform, so...ample public speaking experience.**
+Wasn't terribly funny, but they kept inviting me back, so...ample public speaking experience.**

 <h3 align="left">Languages and Tools:</h3>